Jacquiiii/TJT-Midterm/README.md

 ## Future enhancements

-- Signup and login functionality
+- Signup functionality
+- Complete login functionality, including the ability to only display tasks created by signed in user
 - Edit button functionality
+- Filter options for task categories
 - Links to each task (e.g. link to McDonalds to eat)